Large Language Models for Crash Detection in Video: A Survey of Methods, Datasets, and Challenges: Model Architectures

 \subsection{Visual Encoder + LLM Decoder}

 In this architecture, video frames are encoded using a vision encoder, such as Vision Transformer (ViT) or Inflated 3D ConvNet (I3D), and the resulting features are fed as tokens to an LLM decoder for multimodal reasoning.
 Inspired by models like Flamingo, this approach processes video frames as a sequence of visual tokens, enabling the LLM to generate crash-related predictions or descriptions \cite{alayrac2022flamingo}.
 For instance, Video-LLaMA employs a ViT-based encoder to extract frame features, which are tokenized and processed by an LLM to detect crash anomalies on datasets like UCF-Crime \cite{zhang2023video, soomro2018ucfcrime}.
 This architecture excels in tasks requiring temporal reasoning, such as identifying crash sequences, but demands significant computational resources due to end-to-end processing of visual and textual data \cite{tang2023video}.
+Basically, the core mechanism is a projection layer that transforms the high-dimensional visual embeddings into a sequence of tokens compatible with the LLM's input dimension.

+The vision encoder outputs a sequence of feature vectors, one for each patch or frame.
+A linear layer or a small multi-layer perceptron (MLP) then projects these vectors.
+The computational burden is immense; fine-tuning this entire pipeline involves backpropagating gradients through billions of parameters across both the vision and language models.
+This requires significant memory to store activations and gradients, often necessitating model parallelism techniques across multiple GPUs.

+\textbf{Application in Crash Detection:} This architecture is best suited for academic or research settings where the primary goal is to push the boundaries of performance and narrative generation, with less emphasis on immediate deployment.
+Its high computational cost and need for massive datasets make it impractical for real-world, real-time systems today.
+However, this architecture's strength lies in its ability to learn complex temporal relationships from scratch, making it suitable for tasks requiring detailed narrative generation of a crash sequence.